 Those who were uncalled in this age (including the vast majority of humans of all ethnic groups, including those that have long been dead) will be offered an opportunity for salvation.

 And nearly all of them will accept it.
-The genuine Church of God teaches that God will ultimately give every individual an opportunity for salvation--and that nearly every individual will accept that opportunity.
-The presiding evangelist of the Living Church of God has publicly stated, "it seem, the vast majority of human beings will ultimately be in God's family" (Meredith R.C.
-Last Great Day Sermon.
-Clearwater, Florida, 20051025).
+The Continuing Church of God teaches that God will ultimately give every individual an opportunity for salvation--and that nearly every individual will accept that opportunity.

 This means that ultimately that nearly all Africans who have ever lived will be in the permanent kingdom of God.
 Notice that the Bible clearly shows that this includes the African peoples: